-Yep, you heard me.
-If your goal is to lose weight then don’t come home and think you have an excuse to eat the house down.
-Defeating the purpose peoples.
-I know it can be extra hard to control your ravenous urges after hard sessions but by taking a mindful moment and remembering why you went training in the first place will help you control what you fuel up on and how much you eat.
-Be accountable and take a food diary to help track your eating.
+Yep, you read it right.
+If your goal is to lose body fat then don’t come home and think you have an excuse to eat the house down.
+This is defeating the purpose peoples!
+I know it can be testing to control your ravenous urges after challenging workouts but it helps to take a mindful moment and remember why you actually made the effort to go in the first place.
+By sitting down, checking in with yourself and making a sensible decision on what fuel is going to serve you best, will reflect on how much you eat.

-Enough of the instagrams of pretty workout shots.
+Enough of Instagram’s pretty workout shots.
 It’s ok to sweat!
-Be inspiring and take an shot of how hard you are working out and what it takes to stay in shape.
-Honest exercise brings honest results so don’t just rock up to the gym expecting your makeup from the day to stay on.
-Sure, it can be fun but testing our abilities gives up a purpose and makes our recovery, aerobic days much more appealing.
+Be inspiring and show how hard you are working out and what it takes to be in your best shape.
+Honest exercise brings honest results so don’t just rock up to the gym expecting your makeup to stay on.
+If you find gyms intimidating and prefer the outdoors (as do I), incorporate a swim in the ocean or pool to help cool off and beat the heat.
+Testing our abilities adds purpose and makes the thought of turning up again much more appealing.

-There are certain things you would like to achieve from working out..
-Right?
-Unless you have a lot of time on your hands we want to get the most bang for our buck in the least amount of time (unless you’re training for an endurance event).
-This can be done with 20 min HIIT (high intensity interval sessions) or a decent 40 minute walk with hills.
-Research is showing that 30mins is enough to give us the benefits of weight loss and a healthy body, if it’s done with a purpose and not fluffing around
+There are certain aspects you would like to achieve from working out… Right?
+Unless you have a lot of time on your hands, being able to get the most bang for your buck in the least amount of time (unless you’re training for an endurance event) is the goal.
+A 20 minute HIIT (high-intensity interval sessions) or a decent 40-minute walk with hills is all you need.
+Research is showing that 30 minutes is enough to give us the benefits of weight loss and a healthy body if it’s done with a purpose and not fluffing around.

-Change things up, not only will it stop you feeling bored with your exercise but it forces our bodies to adapt to a new program and avoid plateaus.
+Change things up.
+Not only will swapping your workouts around alleviate boredom but it encourages our bodies to adapt to new programs while avoiding plateaus.
 Our bodies are very clever when it comes to becoming efficient at something if done often enough.
-It doesn’t take much to step outside the realms of what you already do and change reps, exercises, duration or intensity.
-Every 4 weeks is said to be the optimal time, which can really work in your favour and easy to change every month.
+It doesn’t take much to step outside the realms of what you already do and change repetitions, exercises, duration or intensity.
+Every 4 weeks is said to be the optimal time, which can really work in your favour.

 If you have the personality that finds it easy to overdo things this may be your first port of call.
-As we stress our bodies, our hormones are sent out of wack which in turn leads to all sorts of things with cortisol being released and insulin not being absorbed correctly.
-As we challenge our bodies more and more they retaliate in the way of clinging onto our fat stores and making us feel grumpy and tired.
-Take the time to chill out with yoga, stretching and meditation and reflect on your progress and assess the future.
+Over-exercising adds a certain level of stress to our body while lowering our immune systems.
+Our hormones act as internal regulators and once they are out of whack or asked too much of, they retaliate.
+Negative effects include clinging onto our fat stores and making us feel grumpy and tired.
+So, take the time to chill out with yoga, stretching, a hot bath or meditation and reflect on your progress while assessing the future.
 Gains come from rested bodies.